timburr1/timburr1.github.io/podcasts.md

 Magic:
 <br><a href="http://lrcast.com/">Limited Resources</a>

-This page is dedicated to Jake Losinski, b/c he just loves podcasts so much
+This page is dedicated to Jake Losinski, because he just loves podcasts so much.